Clotonervo/CS-324/Shell Lab/README.md

  - `eval`: Main routine that parses and interprets the command line.
 [70 lines]
  - `builtin cmd`: Recognizes and interprets the built-in commands: quit, fg, bg, and jobs.
 [25 lines]

-• do bgfg: Implements the bg and fg built-in commands.
+ - `do_bgfg`: Implements the bg and fg built-in commands.
 [50 lines]
-• waitfg: Waits for a foreground job to complete.
+ - waitfg: Waits for a foreground job to complete.
 [20 lines]
-• sigchld handler: Catches SIGCHILD signals.
+ - sigchld handler: Catches SIGCHILD signals.
 80 lines]
-• sigint handler: Catches SIGINT (ctrl-c) signals.
+ - sigint handler: Catches SIGINT (ctrl-c) signals.
 [15 lines]
-• sigtstp handler: Catches SIGTSTP (ctrl-z) signals.
+ - sigtstp handler: Catches SIGTSTP (ctrl-z) signals.
 [15 lines]

 Each time you modify your tsh.c file, type make to recompile it.
 To run your shell, type tsh to the command line: